evykassirer/playing-the-internship-game/README.md

 I also want to note that just because I've learned that something is the most effective thing to do to get a job doesn't mean I think should be - the interview processes many companies use aren't necessarily fair or effective for evaluating how good of an employee you'd be.
 That's why this is a game.
 They create the game and you learn to play it well, and that's how you get jobs.
 It sucks, but I figured you should at least know how to play it well too.

-If you have a question, open an issue with it and I'll try to add the answer in here somewhere.
-If you'd like to ask a question anonymously, or just less publicly, you can also fill out this form (TODO set up a form and have it email me when someone fills it out and then link to it).
+If you have a question, [open an issue](https://github.com/evykassirer/playing-the-internship-game/issues/new) with it and I'll try to add the answer in here somewhere.
+If you'd like to ask a question anonymously, or just less publicly, you can also fill out [this form](https://goo.gl/forms/jdmIcCBQcbBf5P5w1)

-If you have advice to add, please open a pull request!
+If you have advice to add, please feel free to open a pull request!

-TODO: link to new issue and pull request pages